arx-deidentifier/arx-contributors/README.md

 ## Further contributions

 * The website was designed by Florian Kohlmayer and Fabian Prasser
-* The development and hosting infrastructure is maintained by Florian Kohlmayer (with help from Fabian Prasser)
+* The development and hosting infrastructure is maintained by Florian Kohlmayer (with contributions from Fabian Prasser)
-* The online content and documentation was written by Fabian Prasser (with help from Florian Kohlmayer)
+* The online content and documentation was written by Fabian Prasser (with contributions from Florian Kohlmayer)
-* The data used for testing and evaluation was collected and prepared by Florian Kohlmayer (with help from Fabian Prasser)
+* The data used for testing and evaluation was collected and prepared by Florian Kohlmayer (with contributions from Fabian Prasser and Helmut Spengler)

 ## External libraries